Sylius/Sylius/bundles/SyliusResourceBundle/create_resource.rst

                     route: app_competition_show
                     parameters: { id: $competitionId }

-In addition to the request parameters, you can access some of the newly created objects properties, using the ``object.`` prefix.
+In addition to the request parameters, you can access some of the newly created objects properties, using the ``resource.`` prefix.

 .. code-block:: yaml